iHansy/responsive-portfolio/responsivenotes.md

 [] Start on other sections, start with mobile first [x] Refactor CSS files to each section

-[] Add an "easter egg" animation game
+[] Add an "easter egg" animation game, will include database high score

 ---------------------------------